Phorbol-diester hydrolase

+The enzyme characterised from murine liver hydrolyses the diterpenoid, phorbol 12,13-dibutyrate, to remove one specific butyrate ester, giving phorbol 13-butanoate and butyric acid.
+It also acts on 12-O-tetradecanoylphorbol-13-acetate.
+Such phorbol diesters from croton oil are tumor promoters, so this reaction inactivates them.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name is 12,13-diacylphorbate 12-acylhydrolase.
 Other names in common use include diacylphorbate 12-hydrolase, diacylphorbate 12-hydrolase, phorbol-12,13-diester 12-ester hydrolase, and PDEH.